matesmajda/message-processing/README.md

 - Improve error handling
 - Create integration tests
 - Creating stress/performance tests
-- Fine tuning component components
+- Fine tuning components
 - Moving common classes to a separate repository, using it as a dependency
 - Message versioning
 - Add retry policy to consumers
 - Add sql schema migration tool, or switch to nosql db for storing messages
 - Add centralized logging
+- Using .env file for docker